Notes for Contributors

 2. Fix remaining issues.

-3. Adjust versions for the client, core and server libraries (in the different setup.py), the helm charts, as well as for the documentation.
+3. Adjust versions for the client, core and server libraries (in the different pyproject.toml), the helm charts, as well as for the documentation.

 4. Create a GitHub PR from this branch to develop AND master (make sure you are up to date with develop by rebasing on it)